Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * A `-verbose` flag can be added to see additional logging.
 * Lightmapping code has been optimized and is even faster with the `-noassert` command line flag.
 Lightmapping now takes roughly a quarter of the time of legacy Tool and is even faster than [LM tool][hek/tool/lm_tool].
 Additionally this code now only uses 32-bit integers instead of an unsafe mix with 16-bit ones, and 16 MiB stack reserve.
 This increases the crash stability of radiosity.
 * Most logs (like `debug.txt`) are now saved to a `reports` subfolder (similarly to Halo 2+).
-* ogg/vorbis upgraded to to 1.3.5/1.3.7 which should improve [sound][] compilation stability.
 * Bitmaps compilation
   * Bitmap DXT1-3 (BC1-3) encoding now uses [DirectXTex](https://github.com/Microsoft/DirectXTex) instead of some S3TC code.
 This should result in higher quality similar to the original XDK.
   * The `bitmaps` verb now accepts both `.tiff` and `.tif` extensions like `bitmap` does.